| |

 that Sue had shown us and found her ‘manual’ very useful.

-was like a different dog!
-However, that wasn’t all….Sue
+like a different dog!
+However, that wasn’t all….Sue also

-also went out of her way to help regarding George’s health
+went out of her way to help regarding George’s health problems,

-problems, doing internet research and contacting experts for advice
+doing internet research and contacting experts for advice which she

 George

-got him.
-His health has improved a lot since feeding him the food
+him.
+His health has improved a lot since feeding him the food Sue

-Sue recommended (Burns) as well as an Aloe Vera supplement.
-He is
+recommended (Burns) as well as an Aloe Vera supplement.
+He is a pleasure

-a pleasure to walk and no longer pulls on his lead, and is far more
+to walk and no longer pulls on his lead, and is far more sociable

-sociable with other people and dogs!
-It has been a real pleasure
+with other people and dogs!
+It has been a real pleasure employing

-employing the services of SIT dog training.
-It has given us a much
+the services of SIT dog training.
+It has given us a much better understanding

-better understanding of our dog and has definitely improved our
+of our dog and has definitely improved our relationship with him.

 Thank you Rachel, Nick &